Getting Started

 • Repackaging in Windows Sandbox.
 You can use Windows Sandbox running on the local machine for repackaging installations in a clean environment.
 Windows Sandbox is available on the modern Windows versions, it doesn’t require any setup and allows you to repackage installations in an isolated, clean OS environment.

 In the following chapters, you will learn about different packaging methods offered by the program and will see how to use them in practice.
 In addition, you will get a brief overview of the installation repackaging internals and best practices.
-Finally, you will learn how to test generated packages and how to troubleshoot packaging problems.
+Finally, you’ll learn how to test packages, resolve packaging issues, and publish them using supported deployment tools.

 What's Inside